hpi-sam/BP2018HG1/meeting-protocols/2019-02-07-Retrospective.md

 * Get Chris to do a Bachelor Thesis Workshop with us
-* Focus more on cool, exiting, research relevant stuff
+* Focus more on cool, exiting, research relevant stuff -> erik wants more, blog is cool
-* Talk more about priorities in order to make them clear
+* Talk more about priorities in order to make them clear -> vision meeting
-* Communicate more in critical situations
+* Communicate more in critical situations -> need to work on that
-* take care of PR Stuff
+* take care of PR Stuff -> we did that so far
-* be more reliable when it comes to non-coding tasks (as a team)
+* be more reliable when it comes to non-coding tasks (as a team) -> need to work a lot more on that
-* handle questions / chatting in the office in a way that is ok for everyone
+* handle questions / chatting in the office in a way that is ok for everyone -> headphones rule
-* slacking on standups again, lets get that under control
+* slacking on standups again, lets get that under control ->

 Tech/Task related Action Points:
 * care more about Dialogflow